common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 ???

+Speaker: Rupe

-Working towards version 4.0 at present
+Working towards MPI version 4.0 at present

 Thread support can be one of 4 levels (SINGLE, FUNNELED, SERIALIZED, MULTIPLE)